nhenheca/stalker_anomaly_nhenhecas_birdshot/README.md

-# Nhenhecas Stalker Anomaly Birdshot
+# Nhenhecas Stalker G.A.M.M.A Birdshot
-Adds #4 Birdshot and Birdshot Slugs AKA 'Poor Man Slugs' to STALKER ANOMALY/GAMMA
+Adds **Birdshot Shells** and **Birdshot Slugs** AKA 'Poor Man Slugs' to STALKER G.A.M.M.A.
+## Features
+- 3 Custom recipes to create the new ammo types.
+- Buyable in the default traders at level 1 (only birdshot shells not birdhsot slugs).
+- Birdshot slugs are only craftable.

+### Description
+Do you love shotguns?
+Do you want to experience them all?
+Then fear not.
+This adds the missing link.
+Now you can play with birshot, buckshot and slugs.

-## TODO
+## CHANGELIST
-- ✅ Balance dmg/ap of Birdshot #4
+- ✅ Balance dmg/ap of Birdshot #4.

-- ✅ Balance dmg/ap of Birdshot Slugs
+- ✅ Balance dmg/ap of Birdshot Slugs.

 - ✅ Add icons for:
-  - #4 Birdshot
+  - #4 Birdshot.
-  - Birdshot Slugs
+  - Birdshot Slugs.

-- ✅ Add disassemble function and items when recycling birdshot ammo
+- ✅ Add disassemble function and items when recycling birdshot ammo.

 - ✅ Add crafting recepies for:
-  - #4 Birdshot
+  - #4 Birdshot.
-  - Birdshot Slugs
+  - Birdshot Slugs.

-- ✅ Fix ammo selection wheel to support both ammo selections
+- ✅ Fix ammo selection wheel to support both ammo selections.

-- ✅ Balance prices and quantity :check_mark:
+- ✅ Balance prices and quantity.

-- ✅ Add ammo to traders pool of buyable ammo
+- ✅ Add ammo to traders pool of buyable ammo.

-- ✅ Add compatibility to all shotguns
+- ✅ Add compatibility to all shotguns.

-- ✅ Fix ammo descriptions
+- ✅ Fix ammo descriptions.

-## OPTIONAL
-- Create custom event/task so people can try out the new ammo
+- ❌ Create custom event/task so people can try out the new ammo.

 ## CREDITS, HELP AND THANKS
 In no particular order: